 Turo will take up to three business days to inform you of their decision to cover based on your car rental insurance and protection plan details.
 During this claim eligibility period, Turo will determine who or what was at fault and if your claim adheres to all Terms of Service guidelines.
 In the event of an accident, Turo does not cover collision coverage, comprehensive coverage, and medical payments coverage due to pre-existing conditions.
 Any invalid claims may force Turo to assess fees and withhold future earnings.

-Next, Turo allows two resolution methods: filing a claim with Turo or using the guest’s personal auto insurance or insurance provider.
+Next, Turo allows you to file a claim with their company.
 Turo will ask that you enter a collision repair shop quote or estimate on damage repair costs, arriving at an estimate based on your protection plan deductible and guest’s maximum out-of-pocket.

 If you and your guest agree to damage payouts, you still have 20 days from the trip’s end date to re-engage Turo with a new claim.
 If payment between hosts and guests exchanges hands or if more than 20 days pass, Turo can no longer intervene.

 Depending on the damage, Turo may restrict your insurance to rent out your car until your vehicle is fixed and becomes operable.